vitessio/website/content/en/docs/15.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient GetCellInfo](./vtctldclient_getcellinfo/)	 - Gets the CellInfo object for the given cell.
 * [vtctldclient GetCellInfoNames](./vtctldclient_getcellinfonames/)	 - Lists the names of all cells in the cluster.
 * [vtctldclient GetCellsAliases](./vtctldclient_getcellsaliases/)	 - Gets all CellsAlias objects in the cluster.
+* [vtctldclient GetFullStatus](./vtctldclient_getfullstatus/)	 - Outputs a JSON structure that contains full status of MySQL including the replication information, semi-sync information, GTID information among others.
 * [vtctldclient GetKeyspace](./vtctldclient_getkeyspace/)	 - Returns information about the given keyspace from the topology.
 * [vtctldclient GetKeyspaces](./vtctldclient_getkeyspaces/)	 - Returns information about every keyspace in the topology.
 * [vtctldclient GetPermissions](./vtctldclient_getpermissions/)	 - Displays the permissions for a tablet.
 * [vtctldclient GetRoutingRules](./vtctldclient_getroutingrules/)	 - Displays the VSchema routing rules.
 * [vtctldclient GetSchema](./vtctldclient_getschema/)	 - Displays the full schema for a tablet, optionally restricted to the specified tables/views.
 * [vtctldclient GetShard](./vtctldclient_getshard/)	 - Returns information about a shard in the topology.
-* [vtctldclient GetShardRoutingRules](./vtctldclient_getshardroutingrules/)	 - Returns the current shard routing rules as a JSON document.
+* [vtctldclient GetShardRoutingRules](./vtctldclient_getshardroutingrules/)	 - Displays VSchema shard routing rules.
 * [vtctldclient GetSrvKeyspaceNames](./vtctldclient_getsrvkeyspacenames/)	 - Outputs a JSON mapping of cell=>keyspace names served in that cell.
 Omit to query all cells.
 * [vtctldclient GetSrvKeyspaces](./vtctldclient_getsrvkeyspaces/)	 - Returns the SrvKeyspaces for the given keyspace in one or more cells.
 * [vtctldclient GetSrvVSchema](./vtctldclient_getsrvvschema/)	 - Returns the SrvVSchema for the given cell.